steqeq/0000/docs/reference/env-variables.rst

         | 1: Enable

     * - | ``PAL_PREPINNED_MEMORY_SIZE``
-        | Sets the size of pre-pinned memory.
+        | Sets the size in KB of pre-pinned memory.
       - ``64``
       -